cambridge-ceu/csd3/usage.md

                   custom="clinvar_GRCh37.vcf.gz,ClinVar,vcf,exact,0,CLNSIG,CLNREVSTAT,CLNDN"))
 ensemblVEP(file, param)
 ```
-The second call obtains `clinvar.vcf` and `clinvar.vcf_summary.html`.
+The second `ensemblVEP` obtains `clinvar.vcf` and `clinvar.vcf_summary.html`.
 Annotation is made to a VCF file, and returns data with unparsed 'CSQ'.

 The facility to parse the CSQ column of a VCF object is done for the documentation example.
 ```r